stephenxs/SONiC/doc/qos/Shared-headroom-pool-design.md

 - The lossless priority groups of a port is updated, a new one added or an old one removed.
 - A port is shutdown/start up

-These are exactly the same trigger points as those triggering update buffer pool size.
+These are exactly the same trigger points as those trigger update buffer pool size.

 ##### Algorithm update